microsoft/BotBuilder-Samples/CSharp/intelligence-ImageCaption/README.md

 To get more information about how to get started in Bot Builder for .NET and Microsoft Cognitive Services Computer Vision API please review the following resources:
 * [Bot Builder for .NET](https://docs.botframework.com/en-us/csharp/builder/sdkreference/index.html)
 * [Microsoft Cognitive Services Computer Vision API Windows Client Library](https://github.com/Microsoft/Cognitive-vision-windows)

+### Developer Code of Conduct
+The image or text understanding capabilities this sample use Microsoft Cognitive Services.
+Microsoft will receive the images and other data that you upload (via this app) for service improvement purposes.
+To report abuse of the Microsoft Cognitive Services to Microsoft, please visit the Microsoft Cognitive Services website at https://www.microsoft.com/cognitive-services, and use the "Report Abuse" link at the bottom of the page to contact Microsoft.
+For more information about Microsoft privacy policies please see their privacy statement here: https://go.microsoft.com/fwlink/?LinkId=521839.
+Developers using Cognitive Services, including this sample, are expected to follow the "Developer Code of Conduct for Microsoft Cognitive Services", found at http://go.microsoft.com/fwlink/?LinkId=698895.